fdeblasio/pokeemerald-expansion/README.md

     - The door to Sealed Chamber and the Regis' inner rooms are now automatically open
 - Made rapids easier to navigate so that only one trip is needed to get all items/battle all trainers (at the cost of looking slightly worse)
 - All moves automatically have their max PP amount
+- The following moves now show up as the right type both in battle and on the summary screen:
+    - Hidden Power
+    - Judgement
+    - Techno Blast
+    - Revelation Dance
+    - Multi-Attack
+    - Aura Wheel
+    - Raging Bull
+    - Ivy Cudgel
+    - Moves affected by Normalize, Aerilate, Refrigerate, Pixilate, Galvanize, or Liquid Voice
+- Weather Ball, Terrain Pulse, Tera Blast, Tera Starstorm show the correct type in battle
+- The following moves show the correct power both in battle and on the summary screen:
+  - Return
+  - Frustration
 - The Good Rod is now obtained on the left side of Route 118 instead of the right
 - Sacred Ash now works in battles although it only revives one Pokémon
 - Soul Dew uses its Gen 6 effect